AntonGrn/hybrid-encryption/README.md

 ```
 ## USER GUIDE:

-In relation to above description:</br>
+Chronological operations in relation to above notations.
-[1-11] Distribute symmetric keys and pass initial message from client to server</br>
-[12] Symmetric encryption

 **[1-2] SERVER**